zhtmike/flow_grpo/README.md

 **2025-08-04**

 * Adding support for **FLUX.1-Kontext-dev**.
-For the counting task, we use Geneval reward (to detect the number of objects) and CLIPScore (to ensure consistency between the edited and original images).
-Please note that this support is only a functional implementation — our training set contains only 800 samples, and the goal is to verify that the pipeline works end-to-end.
-Making Flow-GRPO truly effective for edit tasks still requires continued exploration by the community.
+For the counting task, we use Geneval reward to detect object counts and CLIP feature similarity to ensure consistency between the original and edited images.
+This implementation offers a runnable pipeline, but the training set contains only 800 samples.
+Making Flow-GRPO truly effective for editing tasks still requires further exploration by the community.

 **2025-07-31**